 If you have a white spot on eyelid type of situation going on, then it is most likely a sty or milia.
 They are typically small, white or yellow in color and appear as a bump on the eyelid or around the eye itself.
 The color is due to the fact that they are filled with puss or some type of clear fluid your body exudes through the pores.

 A white spot on eyelid syndrome can have a number of causes.
 Here are some general ones.
-We will delve into further detail below, as we classify the different types of the white spot on eyelid.
+We will delve into further detail below, as we classify the different types of white spots on the eyelid.

 - The human eye has numerous oil glands around it or in the eyelids themselves.
 Their purpose is to lubricate the eye, along with the tears.
 Sometimes, these glands get clogged up, and this is how a white spot can appear.